PX4/PX4-Autopilot/apps/examples/README.txt

   Error results are always shown in the trace output

-  Other relevant configuration options:  CONFIG_CDCSER selected by the Prolifics emulation (not defined) and the CDC serial implementation (when defined).
+  Other relevant configuration options:  CONFIG_CDCACM selected by the Prolifics emulation (not defined) and the CDC serial implementation (when defined).
 CONFIG_USBDEV_TRACE_INITIALIDSET.